Skip to main content

 Geriatric Medicine Fellowship

 ADGAP LogoThe goal of our one-year ACGME-accredited fellowship program is to provide fellows with the knowledge, skills, and experience necessary to achieve excellence in clinical geriatrics, teaching, and research.
-Geriatrics at Northwestern Memorial Hospital is ranked 8th in the nation (#1 in Illinois), according to US News and World Report (July 2021).
+We take 2 fellows per year.
+Geriatrics at Northwestern Memorial Hospital is ranked 8th in the nation (#1 in Illinois), according to US News and World Report (2023-2024).

 Watch our video